8 Books Every Engineering Student Should Read

 2. The Design of Everyday Things by Don Norman

 Design is simple, right?
 You make a product that solves the problem you want to address, and voilà!
 But in reality, effective and efficient design is an ongoing process accompanying the change and evolution of the world around us.
 In this book, Don Norman shows how the design of an item serves as a communication channel between a non-living object and its user.
 Filled with practical tips, this book offers valuable insights into optimal design practices.
-It’s an excellent read for anyone at any stage of their engineering journey, especially for those gearing up for pre-university Engineering courses like the Oxford Summer School, where such principles are explored in depth to enhance practical design skills.
+It’s an excellent read for anyone at any stage of their engineering journey, especially for those gearing up for Engineering courses like our Oxford Summer School, where such principles are explored in depth to enhance practical design skills.

 3. Sustainable Materials – With Both Eyes Open by Julian Allwood and Jonathan Cullen